When Do Curricula Work?: introduction

 \subsection{Related Work}

-\cite{bengio2009curriculum} is perhaps the most prominent work on curriculum learning where the ``difficulty'' of examples is determined by the loss value of a pre-trained model.

-\cite{Forgetting} instead suggested using the first iteration in which an example is learned and remains learned after that.
+\cite{bengio2009curriculum} is perhaps the most prominent work on curriculum learning where the ``difficulty'' of examples is determined by the loss value of a pre-trained model. \cite{Forgetting} instead suggested using the first iteration in which an example is learned and remains learned after that.
 Finally, \cite{jiang2020exploring} has proposed using a consistency score (c-score) calculated based on the consistency of a model in correctly predicting a particular example's label trained on i.i.d. draws of the training set.
 When studying curriculum learning, we look into all of the above-suggested measures of sample difficulty.
 We further follow \cite{hacohen2019curriculum} in defining the notion of pacing function and use it to schedule how examples are introduced to the training procedure.
 However, we look into a much more comprehensive set of pacing functions and different tasks in this work.
+Please see Section~\ref{sec:literature} for a comprehensive review of the literature on curricula.